-Obesity Medicine 2017 is categorized as a “Group 1” meeting by the American Board of Obesity Medicine (ABOM).
-In order to apply for the ABOM certification exam, physicians must earn at least 30 CME hours through their attendance at a “Group 1” meeting in addition to the other application requirements.
+Obesity Medicine 2018 in San Diego is categorized as a “Group 1” meeting by the American Board of Obesity Medicine (ABOM).
+In order to apply for the ABOM certification exam, physicians must earn at least 30 obesity CME hours through their attendance at a “Group 1” meeting in addition to the other application requirements.

 The Obesity Medicine Association (“the association”) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) to physicians.

 The Obesity Medicine Association has been approved by the AOA Council on Continuing Medical Education as an AOA Accredited Sponsor to conduct Category 1 CME programs.

 Please note the following accreditation statements:

 - The association designates the live activities within Obesity Medicine 2018 for a maximum of 30 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - Application for CME credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.